relwin/AirGradientOpenAir_BT_Hack/README.md

 6) Logging now captures notify messages. (swipe right to show)
 7) To stop logging, hit DISCONNECT.
 8) Select disc icon to save logging to TXT file.
 For example: \LG Escape Plus\Internal storage\Download\Log 2026-05-08 15_37_44.txt
+9) Once working, use nRF's "Macro Record" feature to record steps 4~5 and save as a macro.
+Then once connected, run the macro.

 **Converting BT logfile to CSV.**
 The Log file contains O-1PST sensor data, but it's in ASCII-Hex format mixed in with all the other BT info.
 Use a python script to convert to CSV: